Kizomba in Russia -I´M YOUR DJ Moscow edition

 – What is the current situation in kizomba in Russia?

-– What place does kizomba take in your life?
+– What place does kizomba dance take in your life?

 Until I started living in Paris for months, kizomba was an integral part of my life.
 I have visited more than 40 festivals in 2 years in different countries!
 Now I am back in my real life, and kizomba became more like not even a hobby, but my job.

 I completely plunged into kizomba as a job, because I decided to organize not only large-scale festivals, but also with another organizer in Russia to do every first Saturday of every month a mini event!
-My goal now is to improve the quality of this sensual dance in Russia.
+My goal now is to improve the quality of kizomba in Russia.

 I take it easy, not as a drug addict, who I was before! :)) Visiting every day in Paris good parties, I began to be overwhelmed with it.
 Therefore, now I can easily do without dancing, when I return to Moscow.
 I have a lot of work with the festival, and thus kizomba, as a dance, took a backseat!
 The festival is on the first place.